What is Abuse?

 - To abnormally sensitise or desensitise any part of the Horse;

 - To leave a Horse without adequate food, drink or exercise;

 - To use any device or equipment which causes excessive pain to the Horse upon knocking down an obstacle.

-Examples of success abuse protests can be found here.
+Examples of successful abuse protests can be found here

 What to do if you see abuse at a ride

 Try to take photos or film the incident.
 Do not put yourself in danger.
 Try to include the rider's face and bib number to help with identification.
 Try to get witness statements from other people who saw the incident.
 Report it to an FEI steward or the FEI ground Jury.